oktober/jekyll-now/_posts/2019-11-07-Why-Should-Voting-Software-Be-Open-Source.md

 description: Open source voting software creates trust.
 So far, our voting systems have been closed/proprietary.
 We hope everything's counted properly and accurately - but we don't know.
 Not for sure.
 With an open source voting solution, we could know and have full trust in our voting system.
 ---

 Open source voting software creates trust.
-A healthy, thriving democracy - *like one we aspire to have* - relies on trust.
+A healthy, thriving democracy - *like what we aspire to* - relies on trust.

 Currently, our voting systems have been closed (*proprietary*).
 As citizens, we vote and ***hope*** our vote was accepted.
-We hope it's accurate and counte. **But we don't know - not for sure.**
+We hope it's accurate and counted. **But we don't know - not for sure.**

 Because the systems, and the code they run on, is hidden from us.